-- Increasing opportunities for quality and stable affordable housing, and maintain the supply of decent and affordable existing and new rental housing and supportive housing for low and very low income residents.
+- 2. Continue to fund public facilities and public improvements including streets and neighborhood facilities located within designated low to moderate income neighborhoods. - 3.
+Increasing opportunities for quality and stable affordable housing, and maintain the supply of decent and affordable existing and new rental housing and supportive housing for low and very low income residents.
 Provide and increase affordable homeownership opportunities to low income households.
-Prevent or ameliorate neighborhood deterioration in areas where low income households and substandard conditions are concentrated. - 3.
+Prevent or ameliorate neighborhood deterioration in areas where low income households and substandard conditions are concentrated. - 4.
 Continuing to work in a coordinated manner to provides badly needed social services, especially to prevent homelessness where possible and mitigate the negative effects of homelessness.
 Provide for emergency shelter and service needs of the homeless.
-Address the housing and service needs of the at-risk population and others with special needs. - 4.
+Address the housing and service needs of the at-risk population and others with special needs. - 5.
 Continue to provide the fifteen 15% allocation of funding toward Public Services and Provide for supportive counseling services needed to improve the quality of life and to help mitigate and prevent problems for youth, senior citizens and low income households in need of assistance.